laumann/C/README.txt

 NAME
 ----
-laumann - A library of C programs, created for/while learning C by Thomas B. Laumann Jespersen
+laumann - A collection of C programs, created for/while learning C.

 SYNOPSIS
 --------